franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

 ```

 ### Flush Logic
+Flush operations are chosen for addressing control hazards, which occur when a pipelined processor is uncertain about the next instruction to fetch due to an unresolved branch decision.
-Flush can also be used to deal with control hazard, where the pipelined processor doesn't know what instruction to fetch next because the branch decision hasn't been made.
-First a prediction is made on whether the branch will be taken.
-If the prediction proves to be wrong, the results should be flushed, which is called branch misprediction panalty.
+Initially, a prediction is made regarding whether the branch will be taken.
+If this prediction turns out to be incorrect, the results from the incorrectly predicted path must be discarded, a process known as incurring a branch misprediction penalty.

-The Flush logic can be implemented as shown in the following program:
+In practice, the implementation of this logic can be structured as follows:

 ```SystemVerilog
 //flush
 assign FlushD = PCSrcE;